-There will be a number of odour mitigation strategies that would be employed in order to reduce odour emissions on-site.
-The mitigation strategy would be a function of the source of odour generation.
+There will be a number of odour mitigation strategies that will be employed in order to reduce odour emissions on-site.
+The mitigation strategy will be a function of the source and intensity of odour generation.

 Putrescible waste being delivered and unloaded at the active tipping area